-- 3. Resist the temptation to believe that you are entitled to the "good life" - ^ Our culture wants us to think that we should have what we want when we want it - ^ This is where Life Isn't Fair comes from - ^ When you are questioning God can I remind you who you are talking to? - ^ AW Tozer said, "Whoever seeks God as a means toward desired ends will not find God.
-God will not be used." - 4.
-Absolutely do away with and refuse to blame others - ^ There are an exceptionally few number of times when there is total innocence in any adverse situation and you are not the exception - ^ Joseph did not sulk and become bitter when he was wrongly put in prison - ^ Daniel, in spite of being a POW, rose to a position of great power - ^ That does not happen when you are spending energy trying to blame other people for your circumstances - ^ Jesus demonstrated this powerfully from the cross when He said, Father forgive them for they don't know what they are doing.
-Luke 23:34 - 5.
-Never forget that God wants to use you in greater ways than you can ever imagine - ^ This means living by faith in greater ways every year - ^ Paul saw the big picture and encouraged the readers of 2 Cor 4:16-18
+- 3. Resist the temptation to believe the lie that you are entitled to the "good life" - a.
+Our culture wants us to think that we should have what we want when we want it - b.
+This is where Life Isn't Fair comes from - c.
+When you are questioning God can I remind you who you are talking to? - d.
+AW Tozer said, "Whoever seeks God as a means toward desired ends will not find God.
+God will not be used." - Lesson #1 Accept the inevitable interruptions in your life - Lesson #2 Don't get hung up trying to determine the source of your situation - Lesson #3 Resist the temptation to believe the lie that you are entitled to "the good life" - 4.
+Refuse to blame others - a.
+There are very, very few times when there is a totally innocent party in any adverse situation, and you are not the exception - b.
+Joseph was sold by his brothers and then falsely accused and put in prison, but he did not sulk and become bitter he continued to trust and serve God in spite of the circumstances - i.
+He kept the situation in perspective - ii.
+Genesis 50:20 You intended to harm me, but God intended if for good to accomplish what is now being done, the saving of many lives. - c.
+Daniel, in spite of being a POW, rose to a position of unthinkable power - 5.
+Never forget that God wants to use you in greater ways than you can ever imagine - a.
+This means living by faith in greater ways every year - b.
+Paul saw the big picture and encouraged the readers of 2 Cor 4:16-18 glory that far outweighs them all.
+So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.

-Therefore we do not lose heart.
+Therefore, we do not lose heart.
 Though outwardly we are wasting away, yet inwardly we are being renewed day by day.
-For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all.
-So we fix our eyes not on what is seen, but on what is unseen, since what is seen is temporary, but what is unseen is eternal.
+For our light and momentary troubles are achieving for us an eternal